BelenMaru/BelenMaru/README.md

 ### Hi there 👋

 - 😊 I'm a ...
-Full Stack Developer
+Full Stack Web Developer
 - 🔭 I’m currently working on ...
 React.js
 - 🌱 I’m currently learning ...
 AWS Cloud-Computing and Microsoft Azur
 - 👯 I’m looking to collaborate on ...
 React.js